 dirseq

-The fastest way to get sequential numbers for your directories.
+The fastest way to generate sequential numbers for your directories.
 Never manually track file versions again.

 ~/projects/my-awesome-app